 I am able to do this because of my unique training in Internal, Integrative, Functional and Holistic Medicine.
-This education allows me to see things from an entirely different perspective incorporating a variety of diagnostic and treatment modalities that conventional Western doctors don’t utilize.
+This education allows me to see things from an entirely different perspective.
+I incorporate a variety of diagnostic and treatment modalities that conventional medicine doesn't utilize.
 Below are some things that I place tremendous value on:

 B. As an educated and trained Osteopathic doctor, I am very much a believer in structural medicine and the benefits of manipulation and body work.
 This may be through Osteopathy, Chiropractic, Massage, Yoga, Rolfing, Feldendrais, Alexander, MAT, Pilates and any one of the other countless techniques available.
 I had the privilege of learning cranial manipulation from Dr. Viola Frymann, a pioneer in osteopathic medicine, who taught me things I didn’t think were possible.